Easter storms sweep South, killing at least 6 in Mississippi

 Before the storms moved into Mississippi, the weather service reported multiple tornadoes and damaging winds over much of northern Louisiana.
 There were no immediate reports of serious injuries.
 Utility companies reported thousands of power outages.

-The mayor of Monroe, Louisiana, Jamie Mayo, told KNOE-TV that the storm damaged 200-300 homes in and around the city.
-Flights were canceled at Monroe Regional Airport, where siding was ripped off buildings and debris was scattered on runways.
+The mayor of Monroe, Louisiana, Jamie Mayo, told KNOE-TV that the storm-damaged 200-300 homes in and around the city.
+Flights were canceled at Monroe Regional Airport, where the siding was ripped off buildings and debris was scattered on runways.
 Airport director Ron Phillips told the News-Star the storm caused up to $30 million in damage to planes inside a hangar.

 In northwest Louisiana, officials reported damage to dozens of homes in DeSoto and Webster parishes, according to news outlets.